Semantic Web: Obsolete?

 Mark Pilgrim

-make his site work.
-The development of XHTML has seen the W3C
+that make his site work.
+The development of XHTML has

 The Dive Into series of sites constitute some of the most informationally rich and well put together web sites I have ever seen.
 Marks vast knowledge of web development has won him respect from many web designers who read and respond to his posts on a daily basis.
 However, in this case, I find myself disagreeing with his self-important stance on XHTML 2 and the future of the web.
 Surely developing for the web is about excepting that it is in a constant state of transition towards something better and part of the challenge is not to be too reliant on certain technologies.